Novident/novident-tree-view/doc/recipes/tree_file/nodes_declaration.md

 As we know, a `File` is simply a type of file that has `content`, a `name` (you can add the rest yourself), and a `creation date`.
 It doesn't accept any type of `File`/`Node` insertion within it.

-_In this example we skip the definition of the NodeVisitor methods, since we want to make the example short and direct._

 A way to represent something similar for **Novident Tree View**:

 ```dart